Physical and Emotional Effects of PTSD

 - Rumination (thinking about, feeling the emotions of the event repeatedly)

 - Feeling alone, abandoned

 The emotional and physical effects of PTSD can be intense and wearing, making one feel as if he or she is living in a nightmare.
-The DSM-5 criteria for PTSD warns that it is associated with suicidal ideation and attempts.
-Therefore, understanding PTSD effects and watching for them in yourself or a loved one can be crucial in getting necessary help, support, and treatment (How To Help Someone With PTSD).
+The DSM-5 criteria for PTSD warn that it is associated with suicidal ideation and attempts.
+Therefore, understanding PTSD effects and watching for them in yourself or a loved one can be crucial in getting the necessary help, support, and treatment (How To Help Someone With PTSD).

 PTSD’s Effects on Family, Friends